RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 - 100€ standard ticket,
 - 200€ supporter ticket.

-If you are a student or you belong to an underrepresented community, there will be a scholarship programme where you can apply for free tickets, too.
+If you are a student or you belong to an underrepresented community, there will be a scholarship programme where you can apply for free tickets, travel and accomodation, too.

-So, basically, money shouldn’t be an excuse not to come! ;)
+So, basically, money hopefully won't be a reason not to come! ;)

 ## Free RustBridge workshop